I was diagnosed with PNH fifteen years ago, at the age of 51. This is my story.

 Aside from the scholastic team sports growing up, I was an avid surfer, and loved skiing, mountain biking, and golf.
 Typical California kid, I guess.
 But surfing was my passion.
 I always thought of myself as a survivor and trusted in my ability to control my destiny.
 My health was a source of foolish pride, and the last thing I worried about.

 I met Cindy at the age of 32, and we got married two years later.
 She has always been my best friend, and soul mate.
 I truly believe that our marriage was part of God’s plan and purpose in our lives.
 By late 2006, Cindy had been insisting I get a physical.
 She apparently had been noticing some bruising and lower energy levels, which I denied.
 So, in December of 2006, I had a physical performed by my primary care physician, and the labs came back less than stellar.
-With platelets at 25,000, and WBC and RBC below normal, I was referred to Cancer Care Associates in Redondo Beach, CA.
+With platelets at 25,000, and WBC and RBC below normal, I was referred to the cancer center in Redondo Beach, CA.

-I was initially referred to the head physician of CCA, but he was out of town.
+I was initially referred to the head physician of the cancer center, but he was out of town.
 Consequently, I was assigned to another doctor who spent about six weeks trying to diagnose this disease.
 After a bone marrow biopsy, and a lot of blood work, he thought I might have some form of hemolytic anemia, or worse Leukemia, and started treating me with B12 shots.
 I’ll never forget sitting in the chemo ward getting the first B12 shot in my right arm.
 The blood flowed like water through the bandage down my arm, and all over the sleeve of my white shirt.
 I went to my car and wept for probably the first time in my life.
 This was the start of the darkest time in my life, and a fiery trial that seemed very strange to me.
 One I had no control over.

 By an unusual twist of events, the doctor I was assigned to at CCA had done his internship under a highly regarded hematologist at UCLA.
 He recommended I see his former mentor, and with a simple referral I had a foot in the door with one of the leading teaching physicians for hematology and medical oncology in the country.
 We had hope, and trust that God was answering prayers, just not in the way we expected.